 Soaring in splendor about 246 feet high (75 m), the Lisbon Christmas Tree is undeniably the largest and tallest Christmas tree in Portugal.

-The reigning Guinness World Records holders are:
+The following cities hold the reigning Guinness World Records for Christmas trees:

-Nevertheless, the Lisbon Christmas Tree is, without doubt, one giant Christmas tree.
+Nevertheless, the Lisbon Christmas Tree is, without doubt, one giant Christmas tree!

 Rua Augusta